CYBER MONDAY OFFER! Save up to £5000. Limited Time Only. CYBER MONDAY OFFER! Save up to £5000. Limited Time Only.

 During pregnancy, you might be worried about getting dental treatment in case it affects your baby.
-Whilst there are some dental treatments that can be hazardous to a foetus, what’s far more dangerous to your health and by extension, your baby’s, is to ignore any developing dental problems.
+Whilst some dental treatments can be hazardous to a foetus, ignoring developing dental problems is far more dangerous to your health.
+By extension, it’s also dangerous to your baby’s health.

-It’s important to tell your dentist if you are pregnant or trying to conceive, as this can have an effect on what dental treatments are safe for you.
+It’s important to tell your dentist if you are pregnant or trying to conceive.
+This can affect what dental treatments are safe for you.

-In this article, we will discuss what dental treatments are safe and which dental treatments to avoid before pregnancy, during pregnancy, and after.
+In this article, we will discuss what dental treatments are safe.
+We’ll also discuss which dental treatments to avoid before pregnancy, during pregnancy, and after.

 Should I See The Dentist When I’m Pregnant?

 If you are planning for a baby, it’s a good idea for both you and your partner to visit the dentist.
-You should plan to get any major dental work done before getting pregnant, as pregnancy can affect what dental procedures you are able to have.
+You should plan to get any major dental work done before getting pregnant.
+Pregnancy can affect what dental procedures you are able to have.

 Not only that, but gum disease has been linked to fertility.
 In women, gum disease may make it more difficult to get pregnant, and in men can cause poor sperm health.

-There’s also some evidence that people with gum disease may be more likely to be affected by premature birth, giving birth to a low weight baby, and by gestational diabetes (a condition where some women develop diabetes during pregnancy.
-This usually goes away shortly after birth).
+There’s also some evidence that people with gum disease may be more likely to be affected by premature birth.
+They may also be at risk of giving birth to a low weight baby and by gestational diabetes.
+This is a condition where some women develop diabetes during pregnancy.
+It usually goes away shortly after birth.

 With so many risks associated with gum disease and dental problems during pregnancy, it’s best to make sure that both your partner’s oral health and your own is perfect.

-You should continue to get regular check-ups during the period where you are trying to conceive, during pregnancy, and for the first year after giving birth.
+You should continue to get regular check-ups during the period where you are trying to conceive.
+This applies during pregnancy, and for the first year after giving birth.

 Are Metal (Amalgam) Fillings Safe During Pregnancy?

-Amalgam fillings are believed by many to be unsafe as they contain small amounts of mercury – but the truth is that the amount of mercury found in an amalgam filling is minimal compared to the amount of mercury we are already exposed to in the environment.
+Amalgam fillings are believed by many to be unsafe as they contain small amounts of mercury.
+However, the truth is that the amount of mercury found in an amalgam filling is minimal compared to the amount of mercury we are already exposed to in the environment.
 That being said, as there are concerns that mercury can be passed through you to your baby, it’s advised not to get an amalgam filling during pregnancy.
-If you already have an amalgam filling, there’s nothing to worry about, you don’t need to get it removed just because you’re pregnant.
+If you already have an amalgam filling, there’s nothing to worry about.
+You don’t need to get it removed just because you’re pregnant.
 If you need a filling and are planning to get pregnant, you should ask your dentist if amalgam fillings are appropriate for you.

 Can I Have an Oral X-Ray If I’m Pregnant?

-Whilst oral x-rays are generally safe for pregnant people as the radiation is concentrated in the oral area and avoids the abdomen, many dentists and patients wish to avoid oral x-rays during pregnancy, especially in the first trimester, due to the risks associated with radiation exposure for foetuses.
+Whilst oral x-rays are generally safe for pregnant people as the radiation is concentrated in the oral area and avoids the abdomen, many dentists and patients wish to avoid oral x-rays during pregnancy.
+This is especially true in the first trimester.
+The risks associated with radiation exposure for foetuses are a concern.

 Oral x-rays will usually only be conducted during pregnancy in an emergency situation.